dvsa/vol-app/docs/rfc/rfc-003-code-owners.md

 -   Identifying improvements and creating tickets for them.
 -   Release management for their assigned code (if applicable).

+Code owners will be assigned using the [GitHub CODEOWNERS](https://docs.github.com/en/repositories/managing-your-repositorys-settings-and-features/customizing-your-repository/about-code-owners#codeowners-file-location) functionality.

 ### Time Investment

 Allocate roughly 5% of a developer's capacity each sprint (equivalent to one half-day per sprint) for code owner tasks.
 This can be done once a month, so a full day every two sprints to work on these tasks. _Sprints should be planned with this in mind; sprint work will take precedence over code-owner tasks._